Hiram Barnes: History

 Later he was employed by his sons' firm of Barnes and Co. of Brisbane, and lived at Kelvin Grove.

-He was a teetotal member of the Methodist Church and worshipped at the Albert Street Church, and later at the Kelvin Grove Church, where he held responsible official positions.
-He died in 1917 at the home of his son-in-law, Rev. Robert Kerr, of Toowong.
+He was a teetotaler member of the Methodist Church and worshipped at the Albert Street Church, and later at the Kelvin Grove Church, where he held responsible official positions.
+He died in 1917 at the home of his son-in-law, Rev. Robert Kerr, of Toowong, Queensland.

+Literary link

+One newspaper suggested Barnes as the inspiration for Henry Lawson's depiction of the coach driver "A hundred miles shall see tonight the Lights of Cobb and Co".

 Family

 His wife predeceased him by a few months.
 Their children included politicians George Barnes and Walter Barnes.